CodingnoobTaha/CodingnoobTaha/README.md

 - 👋 Hi, I’m @CodingnoobTaha
 - 👀 I’m interested in Blockchain
-- 🌱 I’m currently learning coding in genral
+- 🌱 I’m currently learning how to make money
+-
 -
 - 📫 How to reach me : codingnoobtaha@gmail.com